-Parent article: System Installation, Licensing & Management
+Parent page: Installation, Licensing & Management

 Installation of Altium Designer is both intuitive and fast, courtesy of the Altium Designer Installer.
 This wizard-based installer streamlines the initial installation process while letting you choose the initial 'flavor' of the installation, in terms of installed functionality.